 In this article, we’ll look at inexpensive cures for laundry colour runs.
 Assuming you haven’t washed the item at a very high temperature, you may still be able to save it.
+Whether you’re after professional products or natural remedies, here’s everything you need to know about reversing colour run disasters.

 Dr Beckmann makes a colour run remover that really does work.
 It’s bleach free and requires nothing more than a soak.
 The remover comes in a pack of two sachets so that you can repeat the process if the first soak doesn’t work.